Elemnir/little_doodles/README.md

 ```

 In this example, an instance of the client is created and the server domain is
-set (the "https://" is added automatically).
-Next, an attempt is made to
+set.
+Next, an attempt is made to authenticate, and if it returns true, then the
-authenticate, and if it returns true, then the a search is performed for any
+search is performed for any entities whose "kind" is equal to "score".
+The
-entities whose "kind" is equal to "score".
-The returned entities is a list of
+returned entities is a list of LittleDoodlesEntity resources with a name, kind,
-LittleDoodlesEntity resources with a name, kind, associated player name for who
+associated player name for who created them, and a data field for any arbitrary
-created them, and a data field for any arbitrary data, stored as a Dictionary.
+data, stored as a Dictionary.

 ```gd
 func _ready():